samicemalone/tv/README.txt

       this option, then the --source argument doesn't need to be set although it can still be used in conjunction.

-   -l, --list
-      Lists the file name of the episodes matched by EPISODES.

-   --list-path
-      List the full file paths of the episodes matched by EPISODES.

    -p PLAYER, --player PLAYER
       Sets the media player to use.
 The default is "vlc".
 The list of available media players is towards the start of the DESCRIPTION section.

-   -q, --enqueue
-      Enqueues files in the media player instead of playing immediately.

    -r [NO], --random [NO]
       Selects random episode(s) from the EPISODES range given.
 If NO is omitted,